error404Unknown/RoleReact/README.md

 Copy the `config.example.js` file and rename it to `config.js`.
 Open that file and modify the different properties to your liking.
 Most options are straightforward, however, there is commenting where approriate

-## Recommended Permissions

-These are the recommended permissions the bot should be assigned for full functionality.
-Errors will be thrown if the bot fails to have any of the permissions below.

-- Manage Roles
-- Read Text Channels & See Voice Channels
-- Send Messages
-- Manage Messages
-- Embed Links
-- Read Message History
-- Add Reactions

 ## Configuration
 Mandatory:

 - Fill in the `yourID` property with your User ID.
 You can get your User ID in any Discord channel by typing `\@YOUR NAME` or enabling "Developer Mode" in the Appearance section of your Discord settings and right clicking your username and click "Copy ID".
-For example, you would do `\@anthony` to get [acollierr17](https://github.com/acollierr17)'s Discord User ID
+For example, you would do `\@unknown` to get [error404Unknown](https://github.com/error404Unknown)'s Discord User ID

 - Change roles the to ones that are in your server